Home / Arts

-Artist explores
+Artist explores the interconnectedness of everything

 Social Practice Artist Tiffany Singh was the 2017 New Generation Award recipient.
 Her acclaimed interactive works explore the engagement between arts and cultural and community well-being.
 Tiffany recently returned from a three-month residency at Taipei Artist Village where she utilised traditional medicinal practices paired with Buddhist and Shinto practices to create a collective work.
 She chats with Lynda Chanwai-Earle.